 The Law School prohibits retaliation against individuals who report hate crimes, who assist others in making such reports, or who participate in resulting investigations.

 Acts of discrimination or retaliation can result in disciplinary action, up to and including termination of employment or expulsion from the Law School.

-Please contact Christine Szaj, Title IX Coordinator and Vice President, Institutional Management; Lynn LeMoine, Assistant Title IX Coordinator and Dean of Students at 651-290-7668; Director of Human Resources at 651-290-6322; the Vice Dean, Academic and Faculty Affairs; or the President and Dean.
+Please contact Christine Szaj, Vice President of Institutional Management and Title IX Coordinator at 651-695-7733; Lynn LeMoine, Dean of Students and Assistant Title IX Coordinator at 651-290-7668; Director of Human Resources at 651-290-6322; the Vice Dean of Administration; or the President and Dean.